 - Morningstar's star-rating system evaluates securities based on their risk vs. reward.

 - Zacks is more expensive and geared toward professional investors, while Morningstar is more affordable and designed to help a broader range of investors.

 What Is Zacks Investment Research?

-Zacks Investment Research is a research and analysis company that provides information to investors about stocks, mutual funds, ETFs.
-Founded in 1978 by Leonard Zacks, this company offers free and paid services including independent research, financial data and analysis to help investors make informed decisions about their investments.
+Zacks Investment Research is a research and analysis company that provides information to investors about stocks, mutual funds, and ETFs.
+Founded in 1978 by Leonard Zacks, this company offers free and paid services including independent research, financial data, and analysis to help investors make informed decisions about their investments.